Internal communication

 - What: Anyone can demonstrate something that might be interested for other teams, i.e. new features.

 - Why: We must review our objectives and sync key result statuses.

-- Who: E-Team and everyone else who wants to participate.
+- Who: Everyone else who wants to participate.

 # Monthly: Support checkpoint meeting